Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Abstract

 \section{Abstract}

-This paper enlarges the class of backward stochastic differential equation (BSDE) with jumps, adding some general constraints on all the components of the solution.
-Via a penalization procedure, we provide an existence and uniqueness result for these so-called constrained BSDEs with jumps.
-This new type of BSDE offers a nice and practical unifying framework to represent and generalize the notions of constrained BSDEs studied in \cite{penxu07}, BSDEs with constrained jumps introduced recently by \cite{kmpz08}, as well as multidimensional BSDEs with oblique reflection presented in \cite{ht07} and \cite{hz08}.
-For example, a switching problem, represented by a multidimensional BSDE with oblique reflection, see \cite{ht07}, can be directly solved through a one dimensional constrained BSDE with jumps.
-This result is very promising from a numerical point of view for the resolution of high dimensional switching problems.
-All the arguments presented here rely on probabilistic tools.
-This allows in particular to represent non-Markovian switching problems, where, for example, the switching regime influences the dynamics of the underlined diffusion.
+This paper is dedicated to the analysis of backward stochastic differential equations (BSDEs) with jumps, subject to an additional global constraint involving all the components of the solution.
+We study the existence and uniqueness of a minimal solution for these so-called constrained BSDEs with jumps via a penalization procedure.
+This new type of BSDE offers a nice and practical unifying framework to the notions of constrained BSDEs presented in \cite{penxu07} and BSDEs with constrained jumps introduced in \cite{kmpz08}.
+More remarkably, the solution of a multidimensional Brownian reflected BSDE studied in \cite{hz08} and \cite{ht07} can also be represented via a well chosen one-dimensional constrained BSDE with jumps.
+This last result is very promising from a numerical point of view for the resolution of high dimensional optimal switching problems and more generally for systems of coupled variational inequalities.